The Falls of Measach are one of the most impressive locations in North Scotland.

 From the bridge you clearly see the narrow chasm.

-- One the other side you are 45 meter above the ground and can see how narrow the chasm
+• One the other side you are 45 meter above the ground and can see how narrow the chasm is

 The waterfall

-Being able to see it from above on the bridge is very impressive.
+Being able to see it from above, from the bridge is very impressive.

 If you have vertigo DO NOT GO on the bridge.
 This is really impressive and dizzying.